 Beef Cheeks

-Beef cheeks are my new favourite cut.
-I made this delicious Beef Cheek Stew tonight and I gotta say, this is the only cut I'll be using for my beef stews from now on.
-Amazing!
+this delicious Beef Cheek Stew tonight and I gotta say, this is the only

 I don't have a recipe at the moment.
 Most of the time when I cook I'm just randomly grabbing ingredients and tossing them in without measuring.
 But, if you have a good stew recipe you can replace your regular stewing beef with some cheeks.
 You won't regret it!